ietf-wg-dnsop/wg-materials/status.md

 ## In WGLC

+* draft-ietf-dnsop-refuse-any
+    - 10 December 2016

 ## current WGLC Order

 * draft-ietf-dnsop-no-response-issue
     (outstanding issues may be resolved)

-* draft-ietf-dnsop-refuse-any
-    - has some outstanding items.

 * draft-ietf-dnsop-attrleaf
     - Mr. Crocker is working on an update